 \subsection{Related Works and Challenges}

 Despite the importance of policy evaluation in online learning, the current bandit literature suffers from three main challenges.
-First, the data such as the actions taken and rewards received sequentially collected from the online environment depend on the previous history and the running policy (see the right panel of Figure \ref{fig_illu}), and thus are {not independent and identically distributed} (i.i.d.).
+First, the data, such as the actions and rewards sequentially collected from the online environment, are not independent and identically distributed (i.i.d.) since they depend on the previous history and the running policy (see the right panel of Figure \ref{fig_illu}).
 In contrast, the existing methods for the offline policy evaluation \citep[see e.g., ][]{li2011unbiased,dudik2011doubly} primarily assumed that the data are generated by the same behavior policy and i.i.d. across different individuals and time points.
-Such assumptions allow them to evaluate a new policy in offline data, by modeling the behavior policy or the conditional mean outcome.
-In addition, we note the target policy to be evaluated in offline policy evaluation is fixed and usually known, while for policy evaluation in online learning, {the optimal policy of interest needs to be estimated and updated in real time}.
+Such assumptions allow them to evaluate a new policy using offline data by modeling the behavior policy or the conditional mean outcome.
+In addition, we note that the target policy to be evaluated in offline policy evaluation is fixed and generally known, whereas for policy evaluation in online learning, {the optimal policy of interest needs to be estimated and updated in real time}.

 The second challenge lies in {estimating the mean outcome under the optimal policy online}.
-Though there are numerous methods proposed recently to assess the online sample mean for a fixed action \citep[see e.g., ][]{nie2018adaptively,neel2018mitigating,deshpande2018accurate,shin2019sample,shin2019bias,waisman2019online,hadad2019confidence,zhang2020inference}, none of these methods are directly applicable to our problem since the sample mean only provides the impact of one particular arm, not the value of the optimal policy in bandits that considers the dynamics of the online environment.
+Although numerous methods have recently been proposed to evaluate the online sample mean for a fixed action \citep[see e.g., ][]{nie2018adaptively,neel2018mitigating,deshpande2018accurate,shin2019sample,shin2019bias,waisman2019online,hadad2019confidence,zhang2020inference}, none of these methods is directly applicable to our problem, as the sample mean only provides the impact of one particular arm, not the value of the optimal policy in bandits that considers the dynamics of the online environment.
 For instance, in the contextual bandits, we aim to select an action for each subject based on its context/feature to optimize the overall outcome of interest.
-Yet, there may not exist a unified best action for all subjects due to heterogeneity, and thus {evaluating the value under one single optimal action cannot fully address the policy evaluation} in such a setting.
-On the other hand, though commonly used in the regret analysis, the average of collected outcomes is not a good estimator for the value under the optimal policy in the sense that it does {not possess statistical efficiency} (see details in Section \ref{sec:DREAMinf}).
+However, there may not exist a unified best action for all subjects due to heterogeneity, and thus evaluating the value of one single optimal action cannot fully address the policy evaluation in such a setting.
+However, although commonly used in the regret analysis, the average of collected outcomes is not a good estimator of the value under the optimal policy in the sense that it does not possess statistical efficiency (see details in Section \ref{sec:DREAMinf}).